PetersonDave/petersondave.github.io/_posts/2015-10-13-Session-Management-Options-for-Sitecore-8-PaaS-in-Azure.markdown

 #Custom Deployment Strategies

 If you have your own in-house deployment strategy outside of the Azure module (such as Azure PowerShell scripts), you have a few options.
-You can proceed with the recommendation within the Azure module and use the in role cache provider, or you can move forward with one of the standard providers more commonly used with on premise solutions.
+You can proceed with the recommendation within the Azure module and use the in role cache provider, or you can move forward with one of the standard providers more commonly used with on-premise solutions.

 ##A Note on Using xDB Cloud Edition